csharp-retorno-funciones

 }

-Logically, the return type of the function must match the type of the value we return.
+Logically, the function’s return type must match the type of the value we return.

-As we said, it is only possible to return a single value with a function.
+As we said, only a single value can be returned from a function.
 However, we can return a grouping of values.

 public class Result